 Rooz: and you wanna make a thing as I said build times and caching is your best friend

 Rooz: right the lowest hanging fruits to developer productivity is build times and the best we’ve found how to do that is through caching.
 So, with each version of the Gradle build tool, there are more things cacheable.
-There is more data about cacheability and ways for you to optimize your build so there’s more things going to build scans and more things going to Gradle Enterprise and we work closely with the Android tools team to take advantage to make Gradle build tool have features that make every version of the Android Gradle plugin faster and more cacheable.
+There is more data about cacheability and ways for you to optimize your build so there’s more things going to build scans and more things going to Develocity and we work closely with the Android tools team to take advantage to make Gradle build tool have features that make every version of the Android Gradle plugin faster and more cacheable.
 That is one of their top objectives of that team is improving build times so everybody understands the priority of this and wants to make this better and faster

 Jason: Yeah and I think the same could be said about updating Gradle